You want to cook brisket at 225 F but it has stopped cooking called the brisket stall and the internal temperature has halted at 165 F.

 This is done when the brisket reaches a certain internal temperature, however, the internal temperature of the meat can stop rising at around 155-165°F for hours in the middle of the process, rendering it unable to cook further.

-Let’s dive into the mechanics of this stall.
+Brisket stall occurs due to a process called ‘evaporative cooling.
 It is synonymous with a water cooler where air passes through a water barrier, evaporates the upper layer of water, and passes into the atmosphere through a fan.

 Inside a smoker, the temperature rises, causing brisket meat to sweat.
 This moisture evaporates, causing the meat to cool down.
 Just like how we feel cooled down after sweating.